Find out more

 2007: Jules Rothstein - researcher, writer, educator

 2011: Stanley Paris - author, clinician, teacher

-Awards for international service honour individuals who have made a significant contribution towards physical therapy internationally or within their region.
+Awards for international service are to honour individuals who have made a significant contribution to physical therapy internationally or within their region.

 Nominations are accepted from member organisations, regions and subgroups.
-Nominations should indicate the area in which the majority of the nominee’s work has taken place.
-Candidates must be members of a WCPT member organisation.
+All nominations should indicate the area in which the majority of the nominee’s work has taken place.

-WCPT recognises physical therapists who have improved people’s lives through exceptional care, compassion, dedication and personal commitment.
+This award is to recognise individual physical therapists who have improved people’s lives through their exceptional care, compassion, dedication and personal commitment.

-Nominations for individuals or groups/organisations may be submitted by member organisations, regions, subgroups and the Executive Committee.
+Nominations may be submitted by member organisations, regions, subgroups and a member of the WCPT Executive Committee.

-Nominations for all awards other than those for recognition of service, are received by the WCPT Awards Committee with final decisions made by the Executive Committee.
+Nominations for all awards other than those for recognition of service, are received and reviewed by the WCPT Awards Committee and recommendations made to the Executive Committee.